-It is your responsibility to comply with exchange control regulations in Spain.
-You must declare the acquisition of HP shares for statistical purposes to the Direccion General de Comercio e Inversiones (the "DGCI"), which is currently a department of the Ministry of Economy, Industry and Competitiveness.
-If you acquire the shares through the use of a Spanish financial institution, that institution will automatically make the declaration to the DGCI for you; otherwise you must make the declaration by filing the appropriate form with the DGCI.
-You must declare ownership of HP shares with the DGCI each January while the stock is owned unless you hold 10% or more of the share capital of HP, or the value of the shares or proceeds exceeds a certain threshold in which case the report should be made within one month of the acquisition or sale of shares.
+Inversiones (the "DGCI"), which is currently a department of the Ministry of Economy, Industry and Competitiveness.
+If you acquire the shares through the use of a Spanish financial institution, that institution will automatically make the declaration to the DGCI for you; otherwise you must make the declaration by filing the appropriate form (D6) with the DGCI.
+You must declare ownership of HP shares with the DGCI each January (referenced to December 31st of the immediate preceding year) while the stock is owned unless you hold 10% or more of the share capital of HP, you are a member of HP's Board of Directors, or the value of the shares or proceeds exceeds a certain threshold (EUR 1,502.530.26) in which case the report should be made within one month of the acquisition or sale of shares.